pretix/pretix/doc/api/resources/checkinlists.rst

    :<json type: Type of scan, defaults to ``"entry"``.
    :<json position: Internal ID of an order position you matched.
 Optional.
    :<json raw_item: Internal ID of an item you matched.
 Optional.
-   :<json raw_variation: Internal ID of an item variationyou matched.
+   :<json raw_variation: Internal ID of an item variation you matched.
 Optional.
    :<json raw_subevent: Internal ID of an event series date you matched.
 Optional.

    **Example request**: